 Other Methods to Find Your Vietnamese Genealogy

 There is not much Vietnamese genealogy online on the typical genealogy research websites.
-One reason is that Vietnamese records have not yet been photographed. or put online.
+One reason is that Vietnamese records have not yet been photographed. or put it online.
 This, of course, could eventually change.

 But before these changes, one of the best options for you to do your Vietnamese genealogy is to do your homework and then plan a trip to Vietnam to check out some of the records.
 I have met several people who did this and found records and family books they never expected to find.

 The organizations below both have some family books in their collections.
-As the records are yet digitalized, you will need to personally visit them to see if they have any of your family records in their collection.
+As the records are yet digitalized, you will need to visit them to see if they have any of your family records in their collection.

 Institute for Family History (Ho Chi Minh City)